Dragontalker/mongodb-fitness-tracker/README.md

 [Back to the Top](#fitness-tracker)

-### **Installation**
+# How to Install

-To use this application locally, you need MongoDB community server installed.
+:cd: To use this application locally, you need MongoDB community server installed.
 Type this command in command-line to check:

 ```bash
 mongo --version